 We must change our mindset about war itself-to prevent conflict through diplomacy, and strive to end conflicts after they've begun; to see our growing interdependence as a cause for peaceful cooperation and not violent competition; to define our nations not by our capacity to destroy, but by what we build...We can choose a future in which Hiroshima and Nagasaki are known not as the dawn of atomic warfare, but as the start of our own moral awakening.
-55

 The event in Hiroshima demonstrates how far U.S.-Japan relations have come since World War II and how Washington and Tokyo seek to strengthen international norms for protecting civilian populations.
-56 This is a mainstream message that should reassure Japanese pacifists and Japan's neighbors about the role of the U.S.-Japan alliance.
+This is a mainstream message that should reassure Japanese pacifists and Japan's neighbors about the role of the U.S.-Japan alliance.
 It is also a call to action as reconciliation can open the door to increased security cooperation.
 There are serious terrorist threats that are the antithesis of the international norms held up at Hiroshima, and there are states-North Korea chief among them-that actively disregard these norms.
-The question going forward is not

-55 Obama, Hiroshima, May 27, 2016.
+The question going forward is not whether Obama was right or wrong to visit Hiroshima, but rather how his successor will pick up and lead the nonproliferation agenda, and whether U.S.-Japan reconciliation can encourage a virtuous cycle whereby Japan makes progress overcoming historical disputes with its neighbors in Asia.